postmanlabs/newman/README.md

 -u, --url [url]             	Specify a Postman collection as a [url] -f, --folder [folderName]   	Specify a single folder to run from a collection.
 To be used with -c or -u.
--e, --environment [file]    	Specify a Postman environment as a JSON [file] -d, --data [file]           	Specify a data file to use either json or csv -g, --global [file]         	Specify a Postman globals file as JSON [file] -n, --number [number]       	Define the number of iterations to run
+-e, --environment [file]    	Specify a Postman environment as a JSON [file] --environment-url [url]         Specify a Postman environment as a URL [url] -d, --data [file]           	Specify a data file to use either json or csv -g, --global [file]         	Specify a Postman globals file as JSON [file] -n, --number [number]       	Define the number of iterations to run